RobinNagpal/dodao-ui/academy-ui/CodingWorkflow.md

 [![What is SSR and how to achieve it?](https://miro.medium.com/v2/resize:fit:1400/1*7TEKaVM6HhAHl0uDc4kjSw.gif)](https://drive.google.com/file/d/1Qj7JJLJB4gx0pgH_4T-vpNG3-pREIlE1/view?usp=sharing)

 ## Declaring request and response types
-In our TypeScript project, defining clear request and response types is essential for maintaining type safety and improving code readability.
+In our project, defining clear request and response types is essential for maintaining type safety and improving code readability.
 This practice helps ensure that our API interactions are consistent and manageable.

 ### Type Definition Process